 Certificate for Continuing Education Credits:

-Students can buy CE credits certificate for this course at the time of registration.
-You will receive 16 CE credits for this course through Approved Provider of California Board of Registered Nursing after completing the course.
+Students can buy a CE credits certificate for this course at the time of registration.
+You will receive 16 CE credits for this course through the Approved Provider of California Board of Registered Nursing after completing the course.

 HIPAA Training for Security: Learning Objectives